(12 credit hour limit)

 Certain practica or internship experiences that are required in a major and normally graded on a pass/fail basis shall not be included in the 12 credit hour limitation.

-A grade of Pass shall be granted for work equivalent to a C or above in the regular grading system.
-A grade of Fail shall be granted for work equivalent to a D or F in the regular grading system.
+A grade of Pass shall be granted for work equivalent to a D or above in the regular grading system.
+A grade of Fail shall be granted for work equivalent to an F in the regular grading system.

 Instructors will not be officially notified of those registering for the pass/fail option.
 The instructor's regular grade (A, B, C, D, F) will be converted to Pass or Fail by the registrar before the grades are recorded for the particular term.
 Once a grade of Pass or Fail is listed, it cannot be changed at a later date.